 - Some universities have preferred subject combinations even if they are not required and LSE provide this information for each course – e.g. see ‘entry requirements’ for Economics.
 Generally, the most competitive universities will prefer ‘traditional’ subjects and as an example you can take a look at UCL’s preferred subject list.

 - If you are an international student you may be required to evidence your English proficiency.
-Universities have different requirements which can vary by course so do check whether you are likely to meet the criteria before applying, the universities all provide detailed information as shown by King’s College.
+Universities have different requirements which can vary by course so do check whether you are likely to meet the criteria before applying.

 Personal statement: this is your opportunity to differentiate yourself from other applicants as it is the only personalised part of the application.
 To find out more about the personal statement do read this blog, look at the detailed guide on the UCAS website and browse articles from The Uni Guide.